 Maliki and Hanbali schools permit similar properties or chattels (mithliyyah), i.e. agricultural crops or dissimilar chattels (qimiyyah), i.e. animals, as capitals.
 They also allow the contribution of money or money worth chattels.
 This should be with the specification that at the time of making the contract the properties should constitute the share of the contributing partner.
 This provision is necessary because the sharing formula of profits or responsibility for the loss should be rated according to the contributions of the partners to the capital.
 In this kind of venture, the properties jointly owned and contributed by partners initially constitute their joint venture.
 All the Muslim Jurists are of the opinion that non-permissible, unauthenticated, doubtful or yet to be valued capital cannot be offered in contractual obligations.
-The partners should strictly limit their operations and dispositions to the agreement accented to, in terms and measures, according to the value of the capital invested.
+The partners should strictly limit their operations and dispositions to the capital invested.
 Each partner is a principal in his own share of capital.